w84death/Tanks-of-Freedom/README.md

 ![Tanks of Freedom](https://i.imgur.com/Xa66BXO.png)

+## Tanks of Freedom II
+This project is no longer being actively developed.
+Check out the sequel: [Tanks of Freedom II](https://github.com/P1X-in/Tanks-of-Freedom-3-D)

 ## Indie Turn Based Strategy in Isometric Pixel Art

 A classic turn-based strategy game with two armies fighting against each other.
 Challenge yourself in campaign against AI or hot-seat battle with a friend.
 Using the easy map editor you can create any imaginable scenario to play and share online for others to discover!